anthonytec2/heeger_jepson/README.md

 ![MotionField](imgs/axis.png)

-We start with a review of 3D motion, lets assume we have a point P in 3D with coordiantes (X,Y,Z).
+We start with a review of 3D motion, lets assume we have a point P in 3D with coordinates (X,Y,Z).
 Assuming this point P is part of a [rigid body](http://www.springer.com/us/book/9780387008936#otherversion=9781441918468), we can describe its motion at a future time point as: $\hat{P}(t)=R(t)P+W(t)$, where R describes a rotation of the original point and W describes a translation as a function of t of the rigid body.
 We can model the displacement as:

 ``` math
 \begin{split}